astorm/pestle/docs/magento2-generate-ui.md

         @argument block_name Block or Reference Name?
         @argument ui_component_name UI Component Name?

-The `generate:ui:add-to-layout` command will add a `<uiComponent/>` node to a specific block in a layout handle XML file.
+The `magento2:generate:ui:add-to-layout` command will add a `<uiComponent/>` node to a specific block in a layout handle XML file.

 **Interactive Invocation**